 Plastics play a crucial role in our kitchens.
-From storing to serving, there are numerous ways our food comes in contact with plastic everyday.
-The question is: are all these interactions safe?
-When it comes to heating our food in microwaves, the answer is potentially, no.
+From storing to serving, there are numerous ways our food comes in contact with plastic every day.
+The question is: Are all these interactions safe?

-“When certain types of plastic are heated in the microwave, the substances and chemicals used in the manufacturing of the plastic can leak into your food,” explains Robert I. Danoff, DO, an osteopathic family physician in Philadelphia.
-“This plastic residual can raise health concerns when ingested, especially in infants and pregnant women,” he adds.
+“When certain types of plastic are heated in the microwave, the substances and chemicals used in the manufacturing of the plastic can leak into your food,” explains Rob Danoff, DO, an osteopathic family physician in Philadelphia.
+“This plastic residual can raise health concerns when ingested, especially in infants and pregnant women.”

 Is It Microwave-Safe?

 Every plastic container intended for use with food has to undergo stringent testing performed by the FDA.
-If it is determined that a plastic product is safe for microwave use, then you will see either a microwave-safe symbol or written instructions indicating the product is microwave-safe.
-The number system found on plastics pertains to recycling and does not indicate whether or not the plastic is safe for heating.
+If a plastic product is determined safe for microwave use, then you will see either a microwave-safe symbol or written instructions indicating the product is microwave-safe.
+The numbering system found on plastics pertains to recycling and does not indicate whether or not the plastic is safe for heating.

 However, Dr. Danoff warns that not all microwave-safe products are safe to use in the microwave in the same way.